Every story about enterprise UX focuses on the challenges of designing in large organizations. But what about the solutions?

 Editor’s Note: For the sake of confidentiality, we’ve avoided using the company’s name or disclosing any proprietary information about the organization.

 Before we look at how to overhaul an enterprise's UX design resources, it’s important to understand the common challenges that drive the need for better UX.

 Kumar highlighted these common IT challenges during our conversation:

-1: Pressure for IT to reduce spend, and a shift toward business driven and business controlled IT spend
+1: Pressure for IT to reduce spending, and a shift toward business-driven and business-controlled IT spend

 2: A reticence on the part of business stakeholders and employees to go to IT for solutions